hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 aggregating a threshold number of share public keys will produce the ledger id.
 Each node only has access to the private key of its own shares, and none other.
 Each node must keep their private keys secret because a threshold number of share private keys can aggregate to recover the ledger private key.
-A threshold number of signatures on the same message from the shar private keys will aggregate to produce a ledger signature on the message.
+A threshold number of signatures on the same message from the share private keys will aggregate to produce a ledger signature on the message.

 Transferring the ability to generate ledger signatures from one set of consensus nodes to another is done by having each node generate a `TssMessage` for each share that fractures the share into a number of subshares or `shares of